Bridge-over-Baspa-river-near-Chitkul-village

 Rainbow over Baspa river

 I had never heard of Chitkul until then.
 But always wanted to visit Himachal.
 I think it’s one of the most scenic states in India.
-Friends recommend the more regular options of Shimla or Manali for the trip.
+Friends recommended the more regular options of Shimla or Manali for the trip.

-And that’s how, during some preliminary research, I came across the Chitkul–the last inhabited Indian village on the Indo-Tibet border and a part of the Sangla Valley.
+of the Sangla Valley.
 It’s the last point in India where one can travel without a permit

 Under the Vibrant Villages Programme of the Government of India, Chitkul and 76 other (including Charang.
 Pooh, Nako, Leo, and Chango) border villages or Kinnaur and Lahaul-Spiti District were declared as the first village of India.